ambiot/ambz2_matter/doc/matter/MatterOTA_guide.md

     python3 ota_image_tool.py show <ota image>

-Once you have ensured that the ITA image is correct, copy the output OTA image to the directory of the ota-provider built from the previous step.
+Once you have ensured that the OTA image is correct, copy the output OTA image to the directory of the ota-provider built from the previous step.

     cp ota_image.bin <path to the ota-provider directory>